What is the California Families Project (CFP)?

 - The CFP is an ongoing longitudinal study of the health, development, and well-being of 674 Mexican-origin youth and their parents.

 - The project was launched in 2006, when the youth were 10 years old.
-Annual assessments have occurred over the past 11 years, and Wave 12 is currently in progress (expected completion: March, 2021).
+Annual assessments occurred during the first 10 years of the study (age 10 to 19), with additional assessments occurring when the youth were age 21, 23, and 25.
+Wave 14 is currently in progress.

-- The purpose of the CFP is to examine individual, family, school, and community characteristics that promote academic and social competence and reduce emotional and behavioral problems during childhood, adolescence, and young adulthood.
+- The purpose of the CFP is to examine individual, family, school, and community characteristics that promote academic and social competence and reduce emotional and behavioral problems during childhood, adolescence, and early adulthood.

 - The study also investigates unique cultural beliefs, values, and traditions in the Mexican-American community that affect a child’s development, and how these traditions promote resilience to economic hardship and other stressful life experiences.

-- We recently entered a new phase of the study that focuses on the health and well-being of the CFP parents, including how they maintain their cognitive functioning and mental health as they age.
+- Another focus of the CFP concerns the health and well-being of the CFP parents, including how they maintain their cognitive functioning and mental health as they age.

 Why is this project important?